 Washington's Marijuana Law(s)

 The Washington Uniform Controlled Substances Act (Chapter 69.50 RCW) governs the use of marijuana in Washington.
 Under Chapter 69.50.204 RCW, it is still a Schedule I drug.
-Possession of 40 grams or less is a misdemeanor under Chapter 69.50.4014 RCW, and punishable by one to ninety days in jail, and a minimum fine of $250 to $1000 (Chapter 69.50.425 RCW).
-Furthermore, a conviction may lead to a one year driver's license suspension for those under 21 (Chapter 69.50.420 RWC)- something a lawyer can petition the Court to reinstate, after 90 days.
+A conviction of possession of marijuana under the age of 21 may lead to a one year driver's license suspension for those under 21 (Chapter 69.50.420 RWC)- something a lawyer can petition the Court to reinstate, after 90 days.

 In November 2012, the voters of Washington voted in favor of Proposition I-502 (“I-502”), which took effect in December 2012.
 In a nutshell, Proposition I-502 legalized one ounce of marijuana for personal use for adults over the age of 21.
 Alternatively, it also allows for the use and possession of 16 ounces of marijuana-infused product sold in solid form (ie. baked good), or 72-ounces of marijuana-infused product sold in liquid form.
 It does not allow one to grow their own marijuana, or to smoke the plant in public.
 In the criminal law context, this means that you may not be arrested, cited, or convicted of using or possessing marijuana, as long as you follow I-502's requirements of age, place of consumption, and amount possessed.